 Keep in mind, however, that regardless of which chorizo you choose, the spice and salt factor could vary quite a bit—that's why I've called for a modest amount of salt and pepper for the scrambled eggs.
 Season, cook, and taste, and then season again if needed.

-These breakfast taco are easy to make for breakfast if you prep a few ingredients the night before:
+These tacos are easy to make for breakfast if you prep a few ingredients the night before:

 - You can brown the chorizo in the evening and refrigerate it in a covered bowl.